farscape-project/amrex-sycl/README.md

 - Overwrites the compiler flags to use the appropriate settings depending on the compiler you selected, the target vendor assembly/source language, i.e.
 PTX/CUDA or AMDGCN/HIP, and the target architecture
+- Provides AMReX the right sub-group size (also known as warp or wavefront size by Nvidia and AMD, respectively) depending on the target vendor
-- Patches AMReX to avoid some missing declarations and SYCL 2020 features [Open SYCL only]
+- Patches AMReX to avoid missing declarations and SYCL 2020 features [Open SYCL only]
-- Patches AMReX to disable managed memory and to use the same wavefront size as AMReX's HIP compilation flow [AMD GPUs only]
+- Patches AMReX to disable managed memory [AMD GPUs only]

 ## Executing the tutorial